lvunie/piwik_research/note/userAdmin.md

 The function of this project should include:

 1. Access piwik database to add or modify the correspond table (Database management)
-2. Call piwik API to get/set data.   *Call piwik API (http://developer.piwik.org/guides/querying-the-reporting-api)
+2. Call related piwik API to get/set data.   *Call piwik API (http://developer.piwik.org/guides/querying-the-reporting-api)
 3. more....